Those Modern Pathologies

-[Related to: The Fidget Spinner Is The Perfect Toy For The Trump Presidency, In Defense Of Liking Things, On The Calculus Of Love: Partnership Under Neoliberalism]
+[Related to: The Fidget Spinner Is The Perfect Toy For The Trump Presidency, In Defense Of Liking Things, Open Marriage Is A Neoliberal Pathology]

 That modern pathology, the Pyramid of Cheops